 B. Official copies of transcripts to be evaluated

-A person must be an applicant for general admission before requesting a transfer credit evaluation.
+A person must be an applicant for general admission before transfer credit can be awarded.
+Preliminary evaluations may be offered to prospective students.
 Credit may be considered for transfer credit in accordance with the provisions of the transfer credit policy stated below: